Government of New Brunswick

 You can file a Request for Review (RfR) if:

-• You are recipient of the Annual Property Assessment Notice
+• You are the recipient of the annual Property Assessment Notice

 • You are the property owner’s authorized representative